 When a police officer interviews a suspect or sits down to chat with a witness, it’s crucial to have a reliable, written record of what transpired.
-As a result, law enforcement transcription is an essential service police departments utilize.
-However, transcribing isn’t simply about having evidence that holds up in court; it’s also about keeping things transparent and ensuring everyone’s accountable
+As a result, law enforcement transcription is an essential service that police departments utilize.
+However, transcribing isn’t simply about having evidence that holds up in court; it’s also about keeping things transparent and ensuring everyone’s accountable.

 In this blog, you’ll learn how: